xinweny/book-keeper/README.md

 ### Challenges

-This small project was a very good opportunity for me to pick up and practice some new technologies, such as Django and Docker, which had me re-familiarizing myself with the Python language, as well as learning about containerization.
+This small project was an excellent opportunity for me to pick up and practice some new technologies, such as Django and Docker, which had me re-familiarizing myself with the Python language (and a completely new web framework), as well as learning about containerization.

-### Future considerations
+### Future considerations and improvements

 - Features such as pagination can be considered as the dataset grows
 - Increasing data flexibility - e.g. books usually have more than one genre and can have many authors, so a many-to-many relationship with a join table can be considered
 - Fully fledging out CRUD operations for books, authors and genres
-- Use CI/CD such as GitHub Actions to automate testing, deployments and improve collaborative workflow
+- Better UI for loading states and error handling
+- Test files!